morgan5556/WordleSolver/README.md

 This program requires Python 3.10 or later to be installed on the user's device.
 To run the program, a file called `results.txt` must be placed in the same folder as the `main.py` file - this will allow the `Simulate all Words` functionality to work.

+For the program to run, the `english_words` package must be installed on the device running the application.
+More information on the package can be found [here](https://pypi.org/project/english-words/).

 ## Future Improvements / Things I am working on

 - To get a success rate of closer to 100%.